leg100/otf/docs/dev.md

 You should now find the tests consume a lot less bandwidth and run several times faster.

+### go-tfe tests

+Tests from the [go-tfe](https://github.com/hashicorp/go-tfe) project are invoked to test adherence to the documented Terraform Cloud API.
+A subset of the tests are invoked from a [fork](https://github.com/leg100/go-tfe) using the following make task:

+* `make go-tfe-tests`

+It requires postgres and otfd to be running, both of which can be started using docker compose:

+* `docker compose up -d`

 ## SQL migrations

 The database schema is migrated using [goose](https://github.com/pressly/goose).
 The SQL migration files are kept in the repo in `./sql/migrations`.
 Upon startup `otfd` automatically migrates the DB to the latest version.